benjaminjnoack/cmake_start/README.md

 * Configure a project using [Atmel START](https://start.atmel.com/)
 * Export Project -> Download Pack
-* run the `generate.sh` script with the following arguments
+* Run the `generate.sh` script with the following arguments:
 	1. path to START `*.atzip` file
 	2. _absolute_ path to output directory
 		* _NOTE: this directory will be emptied prior to source extraction and CMake generation!_

-The source from `*.atzip` will be extracted into the provided output directory.
-The automatically generate `CMakeLists.txt` will be placed in the output directory.

 For example: